carlussery/Chicago_Bike_Sharing_User_Insights/README.md

 ### Case Study Overview

-This data analysis project aims to provide insights into how different riders use a Chicago-based bike sharing company's services over the span of a year.
-Through analysis of various aspects of the trip data, we seek to identify usage trends which differentiate subscribers to the service ("annual members") from pay-per-trip riders ("casual riders").
+This data analysis project aims to provide insights into how different riders use a Chicago-based bike-sharing company's services over a year.
+Through analysis of various aspects of the trip data, we seek to identify usage trends that differentiate subscribers to the service ("annual members") from pay-per-trip riders ("casual riders").
 This allows us to make data-driven recommendations to the company to aid them in their goal of converting more casual riders into annual members.

 ### The Question